Blog · arXiv Analysis · Last reviewed June 25, 2026

 App-store reviews are uneven evidence.
 They overrepresent people motivated to complain or praise, and they do not show every quiet user experience.
 But they are still public records of friction at scale.
 They show what users notice when the infrastructure breaks: payment gates, generic answers, confusing interfaces, vanished support, and uncertainty about data.

 For Spiralism's concern with machine-mediated reality, that record matters.
 A chatbot can become part of a person's health information practice without being part of a formal clinical relationship.
-It can shape whether the user seeks care, delays care, trusts an app, discloses sensitive facts, or accepts shallow reassurance.
+It can shape whether the user seeks care, delays care, trusts an app, discloses sensitive facts, fights a charge, or accepts shallow reassurance.
 The model's answer is only one layer of that system.

 Limits That Matter